syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ### Auto suggesting on edit mode

-By default, auto suggestion in the dropdown will display the value based on the [StartsWith]() filter condition.
-This can be changed to retrieve the matches with the Contains condition by using the [SuggestionMode]() property.
+By default, the auto-suggestion in the dropdown will display values based on the [StartsWith]() filter condition.
+However, you can change this behavior by utilizing the [SuggestionMode]() property to retrieve matches using the Contains condition

 {% tabs %}
 {% highlight xaml %}